 Apollo 11 astronaut Michael Collins recalled the epic journey that brought him to the moon 50 years ago, as International Space Station astronauts paid tribute to the first human moon landing.

-On June 18, 1983, NASA astronaut Sally Ride became America's first woman in space.
+On July 18, 1980, India launched its first satellite into orbit.
 See how it happened in our "On This Day in Space" video series!

 NASA relied on the U.S. State Department to implement an extensive global network of antennas to support the 1969 moon landing.

 In case you haven't heard, the Apollo 11 mission that landed humans on the moon happened exactly 50 years ago — but why does that temporal inevitability seem so compelling to so many people?

 Armstrong always insisted that he said, 'That’s one small step for a man.'
 Yet everyone omits the 'a' when they repeat the quote.
 A linguist tries to get to the bottom of what happened.

 The Tuesday (July 16) test, which lasted approximately 5 seconds, seemed to be successful despite bright orange flames engulfing the vehicle after its single Raptor engine fired.

 Now you can see what Neil Armstrong saw as he landed the Apollo 11 lunar module, known as the Eagle, on the surface of the moon on July 20, 1969.

 Fifty years later, Michael Collins only has vague recollections of where he was when he first saw humans land on the moon.